 Look for clean lines and a smaller profile.
 Smooth, polished surfaces and rich wood accents are fairly common.
 There are some variations here and there, but for the most part a gentleman’s folder embodies the following traits.

-Check out our suggestions for getting your first gentleman’s folder:
+Our top picks for your first (or next) gentleman’s folder:

 Trapper and gentleman might not be terms you would expect to find commingling in any scenario.
 However, as soon as you lay eyes upon Boker’s titanium framelock flipper, any questions about the knife’s name fade away.
 Just reading the specs are enough to impress.
 Titanium frame, cocobolo scales (handles), and a VG-10 blade.
 Combine those impressive details with a sleek and elegant knife design… oh and did we mention it’s very affordable?